 The term “dry sauna” has historically described models where rocks are heated as in a Finnish sauna, but moisture is not added.
 Those who have skin problems that react badly to humidity, such as acne or heat rash, might find dry saunas appealing.

 There are also infrared saunas, which don’t heat the air like steam or dry saunas do; they heat the person within the space.
 Often called FAR (far infrared), the rays penetrate the outer skin layer, providing deeper heat without causing irritation or harm.
-Infrared saunas are usually ready to use more quickly and more energy efficient.
+Infrared saunas are usually ready to use more quickly and are more energy efficient.

 Size and Location